PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 >**Important:** Do not rename either the :code:`src` folder, the :code:`program.py` package, as well as the :code:`run` method inside program.py.
 These are fixed entry points for the service.
 Changing their names will result in a malfunctioning service.

 From the start, you should be able to run :code:`python -m src` from within the :code:`user_code` folder, which is our goal when replacing the provided dummy code with your own.
-Running this line will execute the :code:`__main__`-method.
+Running this line will execute the :code:`__main__`-method, which in turn reads in files from the :code:`input` folder to be used as input for the :code:`run` method.
-Here you can test your program with a JSON-conform input format, that has the properties :code:`"data"` and :code:`"params"`.
+Inputs should be in a JSON-conform format with the properties :code:`"data"` and :code:`"params"`.
-Remember, that within JSON-format any property of an object must be of type string.
+Remember, that within JSON-format the property of an object must be of type string.

 Any required python package (like numpy, pandas, ...) must be mentioned within the - you guessed it - :code:`requirements.txt` with its corresponding version number in the pip-installation format (e.g. :code:`numpy==1.19.0`).
+If no version number is provided the latest stable version of the package will be installed.
 These packages can than be imported within any python file.

-If you have written packages yourself, which are required for your service, you can simply put them into the :code:`libs` folder and import them via relative imports into your program.
+If you have your own python files, which are necessary for executing your code, you can simply put them into the :code:`libs` folder and import them via relative imports into your program (e.g. additional functions can be stored in :code:`libs/helpers.py` and can be imported within :code:`program.py` with the syntax :code:`from .libs/helpers import *`).

 >**Important:** If you plan to run your program on real quantum hardware or cloud simulators, your program should expect some valid :code:`"backend"` string within the :code:`"params"` object (e.g. :code:`"backend": 'ibmq_qasm_simulator'` or :code:`"backend": 'ibmq_manila`).

+At last, you must zip (at minimum) the :code:`src` folder and :code:`requirements.txt`, which will be the file you upload in order to create a service.
+Note, that you must not zip the :code:`user_code` folder itself but its content.
 >**Recommended:** After being able to run your code as a module and if you're interested in offering your service via an API to others, you should also take the time to adapt the :code:`openapi-spec.yml` file, in order to describe your API.

-At last, you must zip (at minimum) the :code:`src` folder and :code:`requirements.txt`, which will be the file you upload in order to create a service.
-**Note:** You must not zip the :code:`user_code` folder itself but its content.

 ### 2. Test your Service using Docker

-You should test your service on your local machine before deploying it on the PlanQK platform.
+Before deploying it on the PlanQK platform, you should test the correct behaviour of your service on your local machine.
 This will help you identifying and correcting potential errors before the actual deployment process.

-You may utilize Docker to test your current implementation.
+You may utilize Docker to test your implementation.
 In general, by following the described procedure you replicate the steps performed by the PlanQK platform, which is a way to verify your service in an early stage.

 #### Build the Docker Image

-In your command line tool go to your user code directory and perform the following command that creates a Docker image with the tag `planqk-service`, which contains your service.
+In your command line tool go to your user code directory and perform the following command that creates a Docker image with the tag :code:`planqk-service`:

 ```bash
 docker build -t planqk-service .